podefr/louiseDB/README.md

 - Allow REST access to getters and setters

 Desired features if time and implementation allow:
-- Support for large datasets by distibuting database across several systems
+- Support for large datasets by distributing database across several systems
 - Support for transactions
 - Immutability